• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 Encephalopathy

-• a wide range of neurological deficits occurs:
+• a wide range of neurological deficits may occur:

 • subtle attentional deficits